SarahBump/LADYMAFIA/_posts/2017-01-30-KristenSonday.markdown

 {: .question .short}
 Who is inspiring you right now?
 Who do you think is part of Lady Mafia?

-Especially coming off of the election, I think we’re encountering an unprecedented time for Lady Mafias to emerge and flourish, which is really exciting.
+Especially coming off of the election, I think we’re encountering an unprecedented time for Lady Mafiosas to emerge and flourish, which is really exciting.
 I’ve recently been inspired by the young women I mentor, who are coming into their own as entrepreneurs and leaders.
 It’s humbling and thrilling to be a part of their journeys!

 {: .question .short}
 What’s next for you?